 Negotiating with well-chosen words, communicated effectively, can often lead to early resolution.
 If negotiation does not derive good results, mediation or arbitration are available, or may be required by the court.
 In mediation, a trained third-party mediator acts to help the parties work to a resolution.
 Arbitration is a process by which a third party, usually an attorney or retired judge, hears the evidence from all parties, and makes a decision.
 In negotiation, mediation, or arbitration, we help our clients with the appropriate preparation and presentation.

-If a dispute cannot be resolved, we present our client’s best position in a lawsuit.
-Correctly framing claims, defenses, counterclaims, and replies is very important to properly positioning the case when it is heard by a judge or jury.
+In a lawsuit, correctly framing claims, defenses, counterclaims, and replies is very important to properly positioning the case to be heard by a judge or jury.
 Similarly, making and defending motions at different stages can dramatically affect the outcome.
 At trial, evidence is presented through witnesses and exhibits; objections are made and defended; and facts and proper application of the law are argued.
 Our experience, preparation, and presentation make a difference.